AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

    >[!NOTE]
    >
    > The _Brand voice_ guideline noted in the _Brand validation panel_ applies to the entire variant, not an individual fragment.
-The whole content variant will be highlighted for suggested improvement.
+The whole content variant is highlighted for suggested improvement.

 1. Using the suggestions in the _Brand validation panel_, manually revise fragments of emails to achieve the strongest alignment to your brand.